80 Izzy Dolls for the 80th Anniversary of D-Day Project

 One of the most heartwarming symbols of Canada’s peacekeeping efforts is the Izzy Doll.
 Over two million of these small crocheted and knitted dolls, hand-crafted with the care of an entire community of volunteers, have been gifted to children as a gesture of comfort and hope by Canadian peacekeepers like MCpl Isfeld.
 The Izzy Dolls continue to be a cherished symbol of peace-building, a testament to the human connection forged between peacekeepers and the communities they serve.

-The Izzy Dolls are presented to these communities is a symbol of enduring hope, a testament to the unwavering partnership between Canada and France.
+The Izzy Dolls are presented to these communities in shadow boxes as a symbol of enduring hope, a testament to the unwavering partnership between Canada and France.
 It is, in effect, a promise to continue working together for a world where peace prevails, where the sacrifices of heroes like Master Corporal Isfeld are never forgotten.

 This is the map of communities which have received an Izzy Doll Shadow Box.
 Each tag bears the name of the community and a photo of the presentation of the Izzy Doll to the mayor.